TIBETAN MAHAYANA BUDDHISM – THE GELUG TRADITION

 Since then, under Rinpoche’s peerless guidance, the FPMT has continued to flourish.
-For nearly 40 years, while almost constantly traveling and teaching, he has overseen the spiritual activities of the worldwide network of 160-plus centres, projects and social services that form the FPMT.
+For nearly 40 years, while almost constantly traveling and teaching, Rinpoche oversaw the spiritual activities of the worldwide network of 160-plus centres, projects and social services that form the FPMT.

-Rinpoche is also utterly dedicated to fulfilling the wishes of His Holiness the Dalai Lama, and holds this to be the utmost priority for the FPMT.
+Rinpoche was always utterly dedicated to fulfilling the wishes of His Holiness the Dalai Lama, holding this to be the utmost priority for the FPMT.